CaringCaribou/caringcaribou/documentation/howtoinstall.md

 ##### Configure
 Python-Can uses a configuration file ```~/.canrc``` to specify a CAN interface.
-The contents of this file should be:
+The contents of this file might e.g. be:

     [default]
     interface = socketcan
     channel = can0

-*Note:* In case you are running an ancient version of python-can (from 2015-ish), you may need to set the interface to `socketcan_ctypes` instead.

 ##### Test it
 Go to the Caring Caribou directory and run the following command: